 Kathy Fidgeon is a Chartered Accountant.
 As a partner at Grant Thornton, Chartered Accountants, for 22 years, she specialised in charities and not for profit entities, education, property and agriculture.
 Kathy left Grant Thornton in 2013 to set up her own practice in which she continues to focus on these specialisms.
 She is a director of Tudor Hall School Enterprises Ltd.

-Jonny Hammond-Chambers is a housemaster at Oundle School, having been Head of Geography prior to that.
-He started his teaching career at Ludgrove (prep school) and then went to Scots College, New Zealand.
-He has been a governor of a Scottish prep school for ten years and recently completed a MA in Educational Leadership at the University of Nottingham.
+Jonny Hammond-Chambers is Registrar at Oundle School, having been Housemaster and Head of Geography prior to that.
+He started his teaching career at Ludgrove (prep school) and then went on to Scots College, New Zealand.
+He has been a governor of a Scottish prep school for ten years and has a MA in Educational Leadership at the University of Nottingham.

 A retired teacher, whose career included teaching at Arnold House before moving to The Dragon School where Mary Kinnear taught for 30 years, becoming at various stages Assistant Head of day pupils, Head of Year 4, Deputy Head pre-prep and Coordinator of Pastoral Care.
 Since retirement as a teacher, Mary has undertaken part time administrative and marketing duties at Dragon School, and is a PGCE tutor at Buckingham University.

 Bob Lari is a Chartered Accountant with international experience in corporate finance.
 He has business interests in healthcare and property development and is currently a director of Godswell Park.
 Bob is a current parent of one at Carrdus School.

 Charles Newsome is a Divisional Director of Investec Wealth & Investment and has worked in the finance industry for all of his working career.
 In addition to this he has held school governance positions within the State Education Sector and has sat on the Board of a Not for Profit financial training organisation as Vice Chairman.
 Charles has a daughter currently attending Tudor Hall School.